giancwby/kaidostudio/src/content/projects/courtly.md

 websiteUrl: 'https://courtly.com'
 ---

-The clean and modern design of Courtly's website reflects their main offering that some might think impossible, a hassle-free wedding.
-Courtly is also a growing and evolving business so I work with them for more web page designs and development through website maintenance.
+The clean and modern design of Courtly's website reflects their main service that some might think impossible — a hassle-free wedding.
+Courtly is also a growing and evolving business so I maintain their website by designing and developing new features.